kbelbase45/Stress_Tensor_Fortran/README.md

 The kinetic stress part  = originates due to the change in kinetic energy when a system is deformed.
 This contribution is evaluated using the total wave function.
 As a result, it is the most demanding and computationally costly part.<br>

+The surface correction part (Stress_APW_Surface.F95) = As a basic rule of quantum mechanics, the basis function must be continuous.
+This condition is met by matching the value and derivatives of two different basis function representations at the so-called boundary.
+For example, in the so-called APW+lo method used in the WIEN2k package, only the value of the basis function needs to be continuous at the boundary (the region that distinguishes an atomic-sphere region and the interstitial region), and nothing is restricted for the derivatives.
+Furthermore,  the kinetic energy operator has the second-order derivative (Laplace operator).
+In short, using Green's theorem, this second-order derivative converts to first-order (the so-called Slater form of kinetic energy) and an additional surface integral term, which is called the APW surface correction part.<br>

 The valence correction part = this is similar to the Pluy correction in the force calculation and is often referred to as the incomplete basis set correction.
 In short, the basis set has the atomic positional dependence, and that's why this correction is needed.<br>

-The surface correction part (Stress_APW_Surface.F95) = In the case of APW, to make the basis function continuous, only the value of the basis function is adjusted at the sphere boundary, but nothing is constrained for the slope.
-Therefore, this contribution had to be included.<br>

 <b>Each contribution is a very large number, but eventually they cancel each other out and only a small number is left.
 Therefore, a small error in any term will produce a very different result and a very wrong result.</b>